Chapter Two: Part One

 ) to Father she had a lovely lunch with him (and was able to get him to eat that bowl of pudding with her after all

 ).
-He seemed on the outs with his relatives and rather soured when she mentioned the fact that she had tried to write him – muttering something about a Dobby, or something called a dobby.
+He seemed on the outs with his relatives and rather soured when they were brought up.

 Luna believes she cheered him up by filling him all of the latest news from the Quibbler though.
 He even laughed out loud a few times – seemingly instantly apologetic afterwards.
 She had only smiled, leaning forward and placing a hand upon his arm, “It is alright, Harry – I know that my Father’s work is different.
 And the surprise of that can be quite funny.
 We often laugh when we make discoveries, laughter is an amazing thing.
 It feels good, doesn't it?”